 * * * * *

-By 2000, when mortgages could be as easily obtained as now they are not, relatively low deposits, accommodating bank managers and repayments which in some cases were as low as rents, made property ownership a feasible plan.
+By 2000, when mortgages could be as easily obtained as now they are not, relatively low deposits, accommodating bank managers and repayments which in some cases were as low as rents, made property ownership a feasible plan and in April, 2000, Jim Perrin applied for and in May received, a mortgage offer.
+Up until that time he had always lived in rented accommodation.

 This was another child whom he had kept secret from our sister: she was still unaware when she died.

-Jim Perrin’s answer to this section of the questionnaire was quite without shame: ‘SINGLE’ and was, in each category except ‘widowed’ – a lie.
+Jim Perrin’s answer to this section of the questionnaire was quite without shame: ‘SINGLE’.
+And it was, in each category except ‘widowed’, an outright lie.

 To the question ‘Have you any dependants?’ he answered ‘No’.